banzaicloud/koperator/README.md

 ## Support

-**Koperator** is a core part of [Banzai Cloud Supertubes](https://banzaicloud.com/products/supertubes/) that helps you create production-ready Apache Kafka clusters on Kubernetes, with scaling, rebalancing, and alerts based self healing.
-While the Koperator itself is an open-source project, the [Banzai Cloud Supertubes](https://banzaicloud.com/products/supertubes/) product extends the functionality of Koperator with commercial features (for example, built-in monitoring and multiple ways of disaster recovery).
-Read a [detailed comparison of Supertubes and the Koperator](https://banzaicloud.com/docs/supertubes/kafka-operator-supertubes-feature-comparison/).

 ### Community support

 If you encounter problems while using Koperator that the documentation does not address, [open an issue](https://github.com/banzaicloud/koperator/issues) or talk to us on the Banzai Cloud Slack channel [#kafka-operator](https://banzaicloud.com/invite-slack/).